What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Sunday 29th December: Downsizing

-Melancholy comedy starring Matt Damon wherein the world’s overpopulation disaster has been solved by scientists, who’ve discovered a manner to shrink human beings to a fraction of their regular dimension.
+Melancholy comedy starring Matt Damon wherein the world’s overpopulation disaster has been solved by scientists, who’ve discovered a manner to shrink human beings to a fraction of their regular measurement.
 Watch on Netflix

 Saturday 28th December: Combating with My Household

-Florence Pugh stars as real-life wrestler Saraya-Jade Bevis (stagename Paige) on this heartwarming underdog film from Stephen Service provider, which tracks Paige’s ascent from the imply streets of Norwich all the best way to the highest of the WWE, the place Dwayne “The Rock” Johnson gives her some sage phrases of recommendation.
+Florence Pugh stars as real-life wrestler Saraya-Jade Bevis (stagename Paige) on this heartwarming underdog film from Stephen Service provider, which tracks Paige’s ascent from the imply streets of Norwich all the way in which to the highest of the WWE, the place Dwayne “The Rock” Johnson provides her some sage phrases of recommendation.
 Watch on Netflix

 Friday 27th December: Terrace Home Tokyo 2019-2020: Half 2